qrefine/qrefine/README.md

 Quantum Chemistry can improve bio-macromolecular structures, especially when only low-resolution data derived from crystallographic or cryo-electron microscopy experiments are available.
 Quantum-based refinement utilizes chemical restraints derived from quantum chemical methods instead of the standard parameterized library-based restraints used in experimental refinement packages.
 The motivation for a quantum refinement is twofold: firstly, the restraints have the potential to be more accurate, and secondly, the restraints can be more easily applied to new molecules such as drugs or novel cofactors.

 However, accurately refining bio-macromolecules using a quantum chemical method is challenging due to issues related to scaling.
 Quantum chemistry has proven to be very useful for studying bio-macromolecules by employing a divide and conquer type approach.
-The fragmentation approaches we developed for achieving a quantum-refinement of bio-macromolecule will be presented.
+We have developed a new fragmentation approach for achieving a quantum-refinement of bio-macromolecules.

 ### Citations:
 Min Zheng, Jeffrey Reimers, Mark P. Waller, and Pavel Afonine, Q|R: Quantum-based Refinement , Acta Crystallographica Section D (2017) D73, 45-52.
 DOI: 10.1107/S2059798316019847